|Search Collections||Exhibits and Education||Seattle Facts||About the Archives|

 Correspondence, draft legislation, reports, notes, and staff analysis related to issues and legislation discussed by the Culture, Arts, and Parks Committee during Licata's tenure as chair.

 Newsletter created by Nick Licata to provide a forum for his opinions and as a means of disseminating information and public policy issues to his constituents.
 Subjects include all issues that come before the City Council with emphasis on Licata's special areas of interest including parks and recreation, cultural resources and activities, the arts, transportation, and social justice concerns.
-The newsletter was distributed primarily in electronic form.
+The newsletter is distributed electronically, and all issues are available on Licata's website.

 Agendas, correspondence, reports, and draft legislation relating to the arts, human rights and discrimination, neighborhood improvement projects, housing, transportation, ethics and elections, and historic landmark preservation.
 Includes materials on the Seattle Monorail Project (Green Line) and the Downtown Hygiene and Day Center.